WORK VISAS

 • There is no age limit for this visa.

-• Have worked in your nominated occupation, or a related field, for at least two years (unless this is not required under the labour agreement)
+• Have worked in your nominated occupation, or a related field, for at least 1 year (unless this is not required under the labour agreement) to meet the experience requirement.

-• Must meet certain minimum standards of English language proficiency (as outlined below) unless exemptions apply
+• Must meet certain minimum standards of English language proficiency unless exemptions apply.

 To get through the application process of 482 visas, the applicant must have a government approved Australian employer to sponsor them.
 The 3 main steps in the visa application processes are: